VadimOnPositive/Getting_started/README.md

 1. Install [git](https://git-scm.com/downloads)

 ###	RAML 1.0 JavaScript parser installation
+1. Run command line tool and create a folder where all you test files will be stored.

 1. Create package.json file which should contain at least a dependency to raml-js-parser NodeJS module:
   ```json
   {